pradeepelavarasan/Number-Recognition-MNIST/README.md

 # Convolution Neural Networks (CNN) Concepts

 ## 1.Convolution
-The process of convolving(scanning) on the input image using a kernel(feature detector) to get an output image.
-This also helps in sharing of parameters compared to fully connected networks.
+It is the process of convolving(scanning) on the input image using a kernel(feature detector) to get an output image.
+This also helps in sharing of parameters to identify similar things in an image compared to fully connected networks.

 ## 2.Filters/Kernels
 These are set of weights that are used to convolve over an input image to give output image.
 The values of these weights are updated iteratively during back propagation.